 Students solve with elimination and substitution in this solving systems of equations pennant activity.
 The elimination questions require one, both or neither of the equations to be multiplied.

-And here is a Christmas fractions pennant where students convert between improper fractions and mixed numbers and color to show the amount.
+In this Christmas fractions pennant, students convert between improper fractions and mixed numbers, then color to show the fractions.

-I used a super cool set of flower clipart for this exponents pennant.
+I found a springy set of clipart to decorate this exponents pennant.

 My friend Mandy from The Math Dyal sent over this great photo.
-A student of hers who hardly does work created this systems of equations masterpiece.
-It made me so incredibly happy to hear the story behind it because reaching the most disengaged students is my goal with every activity.
+A student of hers who is usually disengaged from class created this systems of equations masterpiece.
+It made me really happy to know that this activity was able to reach her student is such a meaningful way.

 This pennant came from a teacher request for one to help her students convert scientific notation.
 I also made more sets for adding, subtracting, multiplying and dividing in scientific notation.

-And this "My Advice to Next Year's Students" pennant gives your current students the opportunity to give advice to next year's students.
-What have they learned over the year that would be helpful for next years kiddos as they first walk into your room?
+And this "My Advice to Next Year's Students" pennant is a nice end-of-year activity.
+It gives your current students the opportunity to give their best advice to next year's students.

 Oh so pretty!
 I love this idea :D